West Hollywood

 West Hollywood soon developed a reputation as a self-governed gay city and became a vanguard for progressive legislation, social change and LGBTQ culture.

-At present, the city has grown to 35,000 residents and remains Los Angeles’ hottest destination for the entertainment industry with its boutique hotels, celebrity-owned restaurants, unparalleled nightlife and shopping, and world-renowned events like the HBO Emmy Party, Sir Elton John’s Annual Oscar Party, WeHo Pride and the West Hollywood Halloween Carnaval, the largest Halloween street party in the world.
+At present, West Hollywood has grown to 35,000 residents.
+With its design-forward hotels and celebrity hangouts, WeHo remains Los Angeles’ hottest enclave for the entertainment industry.
+West Hollywood nightlife, world-class shopping and marquee events, including the HBO Emmy Party, Sir Elton John’s Annual Oscar Party, WeHo Pride and the West Hollywood Halloween Carnaval, continue to draw visitors from around the globe.

 West Hollywood continues to set the standard for progressive, creative individuals on the cutting edge of trends and new ideas, working together as a community in one of the most exciting destinations in the country.